-Gains or losses arising from changes in fair value of investment property are included in the statement of comprehensive income in the period in which they arise.
+Gains or losses arising from changes in fair value of investment property are included within profit or loss in the statement of comprehensive income in the period in which they arise.
 Investment property is treated as acquired when the Group assumes the significant risks and returns of ownership and as disposed of when these are transferred to the buyer.